 #5 Install the right WordPress theme

-Appearance of your website is one of the most important things.
-When people visit your blog first time, they immediately assess if they like it or not.
+The appearance of your website is one of the most important things.
+When people visit your blog the first time, they immediately assess if they like it or not.

 Very often happens that if your blog is not visually appealing they leave and never come back.